 Prefers Full Sun for best results, 4-6 hours a day at least.
 Inadequate sun will result in decreased foliage coverage.

 Grows best in rich soil with good drainage.
 Water regularly during the first season to encourage deep root growth.
 2-3 times per week during average weather conditions.
-Afterwards, water the Dwarf Mugo Pine once a week or so.
+Afterward, water the Dwarf Mugo Pine once a week or so.

 Fertilize with a balanced, slow-release fertilizer in spring to encourage new growth and the overall health of your Pinus mugo var. pumilio pine.